Arena Football League: The new millennium (2000–2008)

 The year 2000 brought heightened interest in the AFL.
 Then-St. Louis Rams quarterback Kurt Warner, who was MVP of Super Bowl XXXIV, was first noticed because he played quarterback for the AFL's Iowa Barnstormers.
 While many sports commentators and fans continued to ridicule the league, Warner's story gave the league positive exposure, and it brought the league a new television deal with TNN, which, unlike ESPN, televised regular season games live.
 While it was not financially lucrative, it helped set the stage for what the league would become in the new millennium.
-Also, the year also brought a spin-off league, the af2, intended to be a developmental league, comparable to the National Football League's NFL Europe.
+The year also brought a spin-off league, the af2, intended to be a developmental league, comparable to the National Football League's NFL Europe.
 There was a lot of expansion in the 2000s.
 Expansion teams included the Austin Wranglers, Carolina Cobras, Los Angeles Avengers, Chicago Rush, Detroit Fury, Dallas Desperados, Colorado Crush, New Orleans VooDoo, Philadelphia Soul, Nashville Kats, Kansas City Brigade, New York Dragons and Utah Blaze.
 Some of these teams, including the Crush, Desperados, Kats, and VooDoo, were owned for at least part of their existence by the same group which owned the NFL teams in their host cities, after NFL resolution to allow league owners to own the individual AFL clubs.
 Also, on February 8, 1999, the NFL purchased, but never exercised, an option to buy a major interest in the AFL (49.9%).
 Of all of these teams, only the Philadelphia Soul were still playing in the AFL in their last season before folding.

 In 2003, the season expanded to 16 games.
 There were also several rule changes in this period.
 In 2005, players were no longer allowed to run out of bounds.
 The only way for a player to go out of bounds presently is if he is tackled into or deliberately contacts the side boards.
 This was also the first year the ArenaBowl was played at a neutral site.
 In 2007, free substitution was allowed, ending the "iron man" era of one-platoon football; also, games ending in ties were abolished.
 The next season, in 2008, the "jack" linebacker was allowed to go sideboard to sideboard without being penalized for "illegal defense".